 QuadrigaCX

 Quadriga operated one of Canada’s biggest online cryptocurrency exchanges in 2018.
 But after the sudden death of the founder, cryptocurrencies worth of $190m USD was missing.
 The money was never found, the exchange went bankrupt, and the judge concluded it was a Ponzi scheme.
-Investigations after the fact revealed severe mismanagement practices and illegal financial activity in as well as essentially no financial bookkeeping.
+Investigations after the fact revealed severe mismanagement practices and illegal financial activity as well as essentially no financial bookkeeping.

 Cryptopia